dsorokin/aivika-distributed-example-cqn/README.md

 - The `parallel` mode means that there are the corresponding number of logical processes that reside in the same computational node of the same host.
 Each logical process represents a separate queue tandem.

-- The `distributed` mode is similar to the parallel mode, but only every logical process resides in a separate computational node, which we have to configure manually them in sections [lp1], [lp2], ... .
+- The `distributed` mode is similar to the parallel mode, but only every logical process resides in a separate computational node, which we have to configure manually in sections `[lp1]`, `[lp2]`, ... .
 It allows creating true distributed simulations using different computers.

 There are other parameters as well, where two of the most important parameters define the final time point and the number of queue tandems: